WHAT WE BELIEVE

 Kelley loves combining this diverse life history with her knowledge of Scripture to communicate with people about Christ and serving Him in our everyday lives.

-Steve is a married to Gillian and father of two teenage girls.
-He brings a high level of passion, skill and understanding in the area of pastoral care, education, youth work, chaplaincy and wellbeing, developed over 25 years through working across a number of related fields: youth ministry (church), youth work (para-church and secular), rehabilitation (community and aged care), education and public-school chaplaincy.
+Steve is a married to Gillian and father of two girls.
+He brings a high level of passion, skill and understanding in the area of pastoral care, education, youth work, chaplaincy, rehabilitation (community and aged care) and wellbeing, developed over 30 years.

 Phil has been captured by the love of God seen in Jesus and has committed to follow Him boots and all.
 He used to think he was a big deal and his office contained many leather bound books and smelled of mahogany.